dchest/tweetnacl-js/README.md

 Returns a signing key pair with public key corresponding to the given secret key.

+#### nacl.sign.keyPair.fromSeed(seed)

+Returns a new key pair generated deterministically from a 32-byte seed.
+Note that seed must contain enough entropy.
+This method is not recommended for general use: instead, use `nacl.sign.keyPair()` to generate a new key pair from a random seed.

 #### nacl.sign(message, secretKey)

 Signs the message using the secret key and returns a signed message.